jkjung-avt/training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/README.md

 Step-by-step
 ------------

-1. Clone this repository.
+1. Clone this repository on the compute node ("compute-h100-1").
 You might want to replace `/mnt/jkjung` with your own directory.

    ```shell
    cd /mnt/jkjung
    git clone https://github.com/jkjung-avt/training_results_v5.0.git
    ```

-2. Builder the container.
+2. Builder the container on the compute node ("compute-h100-1").
 You will have to use your NGC API key to pull the base pytorch docker image, e.g. `docker login nvcr.io` or use `~/.config/enroot/.credentials`.
 Note that the docker image name "bert_ngc23.09_pyt" is different from that in NVIDIA's original inmplementation.

    ```shell
    cd training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/
    docker build --pull -t mlperf-nvidia:bert_ngc23.09_pyt .
    ```

-3. Prepare dataset.
+3. Prepare dataset on the compute node ("compute-h100-1").
 You could refer to [README-NVIDIA.md](README-NVIDIA.md) for more details about the `prepare_data.sh` script.

    Start the container with the following command.
 Note that the container (without the `--rm` flag) is not removed automatically.
 You'll need to do `docker rm <CONTAINER ID>` manually.